 Discuss the cost in advance and be clear about the ROI.

 Understand audience perception and work with influencers who enjoy a true following.
-You can look at comments, engagement rate when making this decision.
+You can look at comments, and even engagement rates when making this decision.

-All in all, work with an influencer who falls within your budget and can help you reach your target audience.
-This technique is what helped the seven best influencer programs for May 2019 achieve their marketing success!
+All in all, finding the perfect influencer would mean they are within your budget and can help you reach your target audience.
+These steps have uncovered many inspiring influencer marketing campaigns.